-Supplier Audits: SunPower SunPower retains the right to conduct audits of suppliers to evaluate each supplier's compliance with SunPower's standards regarding human trafficking and slavery in supply chains.
+Supplier Audits: SunPower retains the right to conduct audits of suppliers to evaluate each supplier's compliance with SunPower's standards regarding human trafficking and slavery in supply chains.

-Supplier Certification: SunPower requires direct suppliers to sign a contract amendment verifying that they are not engaged, either directly or indirectly, in human trafficking or slavery and follow corresponding local laws.
+Supplier Certification: SunPower requires direct suppliers to certify that they are not engaged, either directly or indirectly, in human trafficking or slavery and follow corresponding local laws.

-Training: SunPower offers training to its employees and suppliers on human rights that help identify, mitigate, and report on human trafficking and slavery
+Training: SunPower offers training to its employees and guidance to suppliers on human rights that help identify, mitigate, and report on human trafficking and slavery

-Accountability & Management Systems: SunPower states in its contracts with suppliers and in SunPower's Commitment to the Elimination of Human Trafficking and Slavery that any violations of SunPower's standards, regarding human trafficking and slavery, may result in the termination of SunPower's business relationship with a supplier.
-Download Commitment to the Elimination of Human Trafficking and Slavery (in PDF).
+Accountability & Management Systems: SunPower states in its contracts with suppliers and Supplier Code of Conduct that any violations of SunPower's standards, regarding human trafficking and slavery, may result in the termination of SunPower's business relationship with a supplier.

-The above steps constitute SunPower's efforts to comply with the California Transparency in Supply Chains Act and to take required steps under the United Kingdom's Modern Slavery Act.
+The above steps also constitute SunPower's efforts to comply with the California Transparency in Supply Chains Act and to take required steps under the United Kingdom's Modern Slavery Act.
 When applying for U.S. federal government contracts, SunPower will comply with all anti-human trafficking requirements outlined in FAR 52.222-50, and will act in the spirit of that law during all other operations.
 To comply with SunPower's requirements relating to human trafficking and slavery, a supplier must operate in full compliance with laws, rules, and regulations applicable to human trafficking and slavery in the countries in which it operates, as well as any other applicable laws.
 Further, SunPower expects its direct suppliers to undertake the necessary measures to ensure that their direct suppliers do not engage in human trafficking and slavery.